ballerina-platform/ballerina-dev-website/learn/references/java-interoperability/the-bindgen-tool.md

 ### Constructors
 Constructors of Java classes will be mapped to functions outside the Ballerina class.
 These function names are comprised of the constructor name prefixed with the `new` keyword.
 If there are multiple constructors, they will be suffixed with an auto-incremented number.

-E.g., Generated constructors of the `java.util.ArrayDeque` class will be as follows.
+E.g., generated constructors of the `java.util.ArrayDeque` class will be as follows.
 ```ballerina
 function newArrayDeque1() returns ArrayDeque {
    ...